 According to a study done by the Baymard Institute, who perform research studies on e-commerce usability, the average checkout abandonment rate for ecommerce websites has consistently stayed above 68% over the past 4 years.
 There are several reasons why a customer may add items to their basket but never actually complete their order and these include the following:

-If a customer starts going through the checkout but doesn't complete their order for any of the reasons above their order will appear within Orders in Progress in your CMS.
+If a customer starts going through the checkout but doesn't complete their order for any of the reasons above their order will appear within Unfinished Orders in your admin panel.
 However, there is one other reason and that is the payment processor, particularly if you are using an off-site one such as PayPal standard or Sagepay Server.

 If there is any break in communication between the off-site payment processor and your website then the customer won't be returned to the final page of checkout and the order will not be completed.
 This can happen for many reasons such as the customer's broadband briefly dipping out, the customer shutting the browser window too early or the payment processor's server momentarily disconnecting.